moazfarrukh/django-todolist/README.md

 # django-todolist
-a todolist made with django
+A todolist made with django